JTabb1213/myWebsite/README.md

 <details>
 	<summary>Click here to see more about user authentication and shared caching</summary>

-* I use a postgre SQL database to store user information.
-* The reason I added this feature was for practice with user authentication.
+* I added user authentication to the website so that users must have a valid username and password to use the protected part of this website, which I store in a postgreSQL database
 * When the user attempts to login, a request is sent to the database to confirm that the user is found, which if successful, will make a 10 minute session for the user.
 This allows the user to access the protected endpoints of the website
 * I have also a create account endpoint, which will add user information to the database.
 * Additionally, I have added shared caching, which stores the user session in a redis store.
 Now, if I wish to scale up my web application, users will not have any authentication issues when switching between instances of my app.